 And yet, this is the line from your book’s conclusion that jumped out at me: “Only all-out thermonuclear war might fundamentally reset the existing distribution of resources.”

 Scheidel: Which is technically true.
 [Laughs]

 Income inequality has been getting worse and worse for some time.
 How long are the socioeconomically disadvantaged, unluckily born into less privileged situations, going to remain relatively docile, as income inequality continues to increase?
 A reckoning may be on the way if the ruling classes aren’t able to find ways to pacify the masses, with increasing numbers of families sliding out of the middle class.
 Sports, entertainment, and mind-altering substances have been useful distractions alongside the ever-present need to secure shelter, food and water.
-I wonder if a tipping point will be reached and what that will look and like.
+I wonder if a tipping point will be reached and what that will look and feel like.

 The religion-based doom and gloom believed by my old friend may have a factual basis, but obviously not in the way he thinks.
 The prospect of numerous apocalypses divorced from religion are ubiquitous, and eschatological preachers no longer have a monopoly in that area.
 There are innumerable shapes it could take: climate change, gamma ray blast, impact event, supervolcano eruption, nuclear war, famine, plague, and as described above, societal collapse caused by untenable income inequality.

 The secular evangelizers are not spewing the inane blather of manipulative purveyors of dogmatic faith.
 They are individuals who dedicate their lives to studying long term historical trends and empirically investigating the secrets of the cosmos.
 Or, if not them directly, then the journalists, writers, reporters and bloggers who summarize their premonitions.